bpmct/launch-coder/README.md

 Launch [Coder](https://coder.com) in a simple way.
 It can:

 - Create the recommended Google Cloud Cluster for you
-- Install Coder with an automatic domain name ([yourname].coding.pics)
+- Install Coder with an automatic domain name: `[yourname].coding.pics`

 Preferred environment: Google Cloud Shell